oshorefueled/node-coingate-client/README.md

  If you would like to contribute, please fork the repo, make your changes and create a pull request.

  ## License
- This library is was released under MIT License
+ This library was released under MIT License

  ## Reference